 Address: Lam Kam Road, Tai Po, New Territories, Hong Kong

-Attention: Accounts Section
+Attention: Fundraising Section

 Please put "KFBG Donation" on the envelope.